Previous dayApril 27, 2026Next day

 6.6 km---✓ ReviewedUSGS →

-On April 27, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 9 km SSE of Pearsall, Texas at 17:54 UTC.
-At a depth of 6.6 km, the event was shallow crustal.
+April 27, 2026 brought a magnitude 2.1 earthquake 9 km SSE of Pearsall, Texas, logged at 17:54 UTC.
+This was a shallow crustal earthquake, focused at 6.6 km depth.
 Geolocation places the event at 28.818°N, -99.042°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27